lihaoyi/macropy/readme.md

 =========================================
 Macros are always a contentious issue.
 On one hand, we have the LISP community, which seems to using macros for everything.
 On the other hand, most mainstream programmers shy away from them, believing them to be extremely powerful and potentially confusing, not to mention extremely difficult to execute.

 With MacroPy, we believe that we have a powerful, flexible tool that makes it trivially easy to write AST-transforming macros with any level of complexity.
-We have a compelling suite of use cases demonstrating the utility of such transforms, and (almost) all of it runs perfectly fine on alternative implementations of Python such as PyPy.
+We have a [compelling suite of use cases](#examples) demonstrating the utility of such transforms, and ([almost](https://github.com/lihaoyi/macropy/issues/16)) all of it runs perfectly fine on alternative implementations of Python such as PyPy.

 With MacroPy, we have a few major takeaways:

 - Being a non-LISP does not make macros any harder; having an AST made of objects isn't any harder than an AST made of lists.
 With an inbuilt parser and unparser, the human-friendly computer-unfriendly syntax of Python (whitespace, etc.) is not an issue **at all**.
 - Python in particular, and other languages in general, do not need macros for many of the use cases the LISPs do.
 Thanks to inbuilt support for first class functions, dynamism and mutability, simple things like [looping](http://www.gigamonkeys.com/book/loop-for-black-belts.html) can be done pretty easily without resorting to AST rewrites.
-Macros should only be used if all these tools have proven inadequete.
+Macros [should only be used if all these tools have proven inadequete](https://github.com/lihaoyi/macropy#no-macros-necessary), and even then [used as little as possible](https://github.com/lihaoyi/macropy#minimize-macro-magic).
 - In Python, there are use cases which require macros, which are not only completely impossible without macros, but also extremely compelling.
 Not "here's [another sytax for an if-statement](http://stackoverflow.com/a/16174524/871202)" but "here's [cross-compiling list-comprehensions into SQL queries to be executed on a remote database](#pinq-to-sqlalchemy)".
+These should be the use cases that macros target.
-- Macros stand to *reduce* the amount of magic in a code base, not increase it.
+- Macros stand to *reduce* the amount of [magic](#levels-of-magic) in a code base, not increase it.
 The use cases we propose for macros are at present not satisfied by boring, normal code which macros serve to complicate.
-They are satisfied by code being generated by stitching together strings and `exec`ing it at runtime.
+They are satisfied by [code being generated by stitching together strings and `exec`ed at runtime](#skeletons-in-the-closet).
 They are served by special build stages which generate whole blobs of code at build-time to be used later.
 Replacing these with macros will reduce the total amount of complexity and magic.

 Credits
 =======